PlayCover/PlayCover/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Following the instructions below to get Genshin Impact, and many other games, up and running in no time.
+Follow the instructions below to get Genshin Impact, and many other games, up and running in no time.

 ### Prerequisites